smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	  than a 1MB chunk tried to create a 1TB coa2011 shapefile.
 Desktop very unhappy; laptop with SSDs filled them up very quickly but without distress...

+#### 4th to 8th April

+    * Completed garbage collection tracing and improvements to reduce memory footprint
+	* Created shapefile reader function.
+Reads shapefile record by record; converting to WGS84 if required to minimise meory footprint
+	* Added check that all bounding boxes are the same

 	Current TODO list aimed at Judy Qualters visit:

 	* Move shpConvert.html to Node express server; make so does not need network.
 Also needed for IE